All Episodes

 That's where you go in the trash in order to pull people's trash out to see if there's anything that they've thrown in there.

-We had to get approval for that, and then the information that we were sending up to headquarters was being fed back to us as though we or weren't the ones that had found it.
+And then the information that we were sending up to headquarters was being fed back to us as though we weren't the ones that had found it.

-You know, I j I'd no sooner than written a chapter than additional information comes out, and then I've got to go back and add it or revise it and so forth.
+And then I've got to go back and add it or revise it and so forth.

 But I feel very comfortable with the end product.

-I mean the book really is two parts.
+I mean, the book really is two parts.

-It's not just the scheme to clear Hillary Clinton, but the second part of the book is is to frame Donald Trump, which is exactly what they did.
+It's not just the scheme to clear Hillary Clinton, but the second part of the book is to frame Donald Trump, which is exactly what they did.

 They tried to put together a case that he committed crimes that he didn't commit.

-Undercover in informant that insinuated himself into the campaign to try, and this was true entrapment, to try to get campaign associates to say incriminating things.
+And you mentioned just one of them, undercover informant that insinuated himself into the campaign to try, and this was true entrapment, to try to get campaign associates to say incriminating things.

 And he never got them to say anything incriminating because there was nothing incriminating that they did.